WELCOME TO ALLIED COMMAND TRANSFORMATION

 TIDE Sprint events are open to NATO, partner nations and Non-NATO entities (NNEs).
 They take place in an unclassified environment and all sessions are conducted in English.
 Additional information on event administration, registration, past presentations and reports is available on the password protected TIDEPEDIA website.

 For access to Tidepedia, please email [email protected], and include your first and last name, email address and the government or military organisation you represent.
 Industry and academia are encouraged to participate but require sponsorship from NATO, or from a national government or military representative.

 TIDE Hackathon – is a ‘deep-dive’ into difficult interoperability problems to see if new or emerging technologies will provide the solution.
 We bring teams of enthusiastic IT and software experts into a competitive environment for a 1-week period of intense ‘hacking’.
 What they achieve over such a short time is surprising, with rapid demonstrations of novel technologies to help understand technology, identify future requirements, or even develop software solutions!

 In response to the dynamically changing geopolitical environment we face today, NATO conducts a process of continuous transformation guided by a high-level political agenda.
-Bringing effective change to such a large organization is, however, a complex endeavor.
+Bringing effective change to such a large organization is, however, a complex endeavour.
 It involves many actors and typically a lengthy procurement process.
 This significantly hampers innovation, especially in the area of Information and Communications Technology where rapid, agile methods have proven to be much more effective.

 Allied Command Transformation, as NATO’s Warfare Development Command, has developed the TIDE Hackathon to innovate and to promote the idea of federating “Interoperability by Design” between the NATO Alliance, its Partner Nations and Non-NATO Entities.
 TIDE Hackathons address future needs by applying a proven hackathon format to engage diverse groups of experts in a competitive and highly intensive work environment, over a limited period to focus on specific challenges related to interoperability and to develop innovative solutions that provide a deeper understanding of the impact that emerging and disruptive technologies have on federated interoperability.
 TIDE Hackathons also provide an opportunity for small teams to demonstrate and improve their skill, and to learn more about the challenges facing NATO.